lsst-sims/sims_featureScheduler_runs1.4/README.md

 # sims_featureScheduler_runs1.4
-The continuing excitement of more simulated LSST schedulers
+The continuing excitement of more simulated LSST surveys

 Updated things in this release:

 * A more realistic database of the expected seeing conditions.
 This mean the median atmospheric seeing is increased from ~0.6" to 0.7".
 Seasonal seeing variation should be more realistic as well
-* We restrict the camera rotation slightly more to prevent tracking beyond rotator limits
+* We restrict the camera rotation to prevent tracking beyond rotator limits

 ## Note--these runs are still under development and subject to change.
 We will announce on https://community.lsst.org/c/sci when they are officially released.